GDPR at risk of failing due to underfunding of regulators, study finds

 “Robust, adversarial enforcement is essential.
 GDPR enforcers must be able to properly investigate ‘big tech’, and act without fear of vexatious appeals.
 But the national governments of European countries have not given them the resources to do so.
 The European Commission must intervene,” he added.

-According to the company’s data, half of Europe’s data protection authorities have an annual budget under €5 million.
+According to the company, half of Europe’s data protection authorities have an annual budget under €5 million.

-In addition, just five national regulators currently employ more than ten investigators, while seven data protection authorities only have two tech specialists or fewer.
+In addition, just five national regulators currently employ more than 10 investigators, while seven data protection authorities only have two tech specialists or fewer.

 Data protection authorities in Europe issued fines worth over €400 million to organisations last year for violations but none originated in the Republic of Ireland, despite it being home to many of the world’s biggest technology companies.